 HSP-12.3 is a member of the sHSP/HSP20 family which is fundamentally involved

 in heat stress response.
-The IBA inference from multiple sHSP orthologs is
+The IBA inference from multiple well-characterized

-sHSP family even if the mechanism differs from canonical chaperone activity.
+though the mechanism likely differs from canonical chaperone activity and is

 - term: